ederollora/34351_P4_Student_Exercise/exercises/5_project/README.md

 ### Tasks

+#### Project structure

-1) Form your own project directory base.
+Form your own project directory base.
 You can copy the files from a past exercise of the final project and start editing from there.
 Alternatively you can create and edit the files in the directory.
 You might want to start from scratch adding files for a better learning experience but it is up to you (headers.p4, parser.p4, etc.).

+#### P4 code

-2) In terms of P4 content, remember the header structure from the ARP and ICMP final exercise.
+In terms of P4 content, remember the header structure from the ARP and ICMP final exercise.
 If you correctly programmed the past exercise you can reuse the header structure.
 Besides, you can reuse the header parsing part.
 Now, the Ingress and Egress, apart from the table management will actually differ.
 For instance, you might have used a table to do the ICMP section of the past exercise but you will need one now.

+#### Table

-3) The application you create needs to follow the following table.
+The application you create needs to follow the following table.

 | Source Host | Destination Host |                  ARP                 |                  ICMP                 |
 |:-----------:|:----------------:|:------------------------------------:|:-------------------------------------:|